michael105/zcomp/README.md

  		cat file.txt | ./comp.pl > file.z

 file (meaning blocksize) shouldn't exceed much more than, say, 128kB.
-I experimented a bit with the algorithm, blocksizes > 64kB give rarely better results in the compression ratio, strangely the ratio in most cases gets worse and around 55-60%, but do need asymmetrically more resources when compressing.
+In experiments with the algorithm, blocksizes > 64kB showed rarely better results in the compression ratio, strangely the ratio in most cases gets worse and around 55-60%, but do need asymmetrically more resources when compressing.
 (Still within resonable limits, but there simply isn't enough gain)